 2019 Drivers: TBC, TBC

 Force India’s options: Sergio Perez, Esteban Ocon, Pascal Wehrlein, Nicholas Latifi, Lance Stroll

 Sergio Perez claimed after his contract was signed last year that staying with Force India was a ‘priority’, despite the lengthy delay in signing on the dotted line.
-Perez’s future at the team will largely be based on whether there is an opening further up the grid, and whether he can keep things amicable between himself and his younger team-mate.
+Perez’s future at the team seems more stable than his current team-mate’s, though he was known to have been on McLaren’s radar for a potential drive in August.

 Esteban Ocon starts his second year of a ‘multi-year’ contract with Force India this year.
-He’s likely to stay at the team for 2019, unless he gets called up by the Mercedes team.
+He’s likely to leave the team at the end of 2018 as a result of Lance Stroll’s expected arrival.

 Pascal Wehrlein is sitting out of Formula One this season and returns to DTM.
 He is still a member of the Mercedes junior program, so it is entirely plausible that the German manufacturer may want to place their driver here, as they have with Ocon.

 Nicholas Latifi joins the team as a reserve driver for 2019, and will be getting some practice running.
 The Canadian F2 driver may be searching for a race seat at the team next season.